Planning for personalization: how to craft a dynamic content strategy [free template]

 Analyzing website traffic

-Although the homepage is usually a good choice to get started with personalization, it is not always the most important page.
+Although the homepage is usually a good choice for starting personalization, it is not always the most important page.
 In some cases, marketing campaigns direct users to other pages, causing homepage personalized experiences to have less traffic.

-One of our e-commerce clients had first chosen to start by testing a personalized version of the home banner.
+One of our e-commerce clients initially chose to start by testing a personalized version of the home banner.
 After 14 days of running the test, the personalized experience had impacted less than 25% of the user sessions.
 The CRO team analyzed the traffic and found that most marketing campaigns were linked to product pages.

 That's why you should use data to check which pages get the most traffic and how much time users spend on them.
 You'll also want to look at user feedback from surveys and reviews to get an idea of what kind of content they're looking for and what makes them stay on your site longer.